Cancer Facts for Men

 What you can do

-Early detection – finding a cancer early before it has spread – gives you the best chance to do something about it.
-Knowing about these cancers and what you can do to help reduce your cancer risk can save your life.
+Early detection – finding cancer when it’s small and before it has spread – gives you the best chance to do something about it.
+Knowing about these cancers and what you can do to help reduce your cancer risk can help save your life.

 - Stay at a healthy weight.